ICTD-IITD/Voice_App_Custom_Entity_Extraction/README.md

 ## Location module
 - The README file for the location module is inside the location folder

+## DoB module

 ## Voice survey App
 - The code and documentation for the voice survey app is inside the voice_survey_android_app folder

+> The code for these modules is also present in a single Jupyter Notebook <em>finalEvalForPaper.ipynb</em>